 These fun print water bottles are my favorite because not only are they cute, but they have their straw attached to the lid so it doesn’t ever get lost, they are PBA free, they are lightweight, and they never, ever leak!

 PRO MOM TIP: Want to carry something even smaller?
 These collapsible cups will free up space in your mom bag use them as a drink cup to get a quick drink at the nearest drinking fountain, or use them as a snack cup with the lid and collapse them when the snack is gone.

 7. Bandages and on the go disinfectant spray

-A small emergency kit is a total must-have whatever age your kids are.
+A small emergency kit like this one in your mom bag is a total must-have whatever age your kids are.
 When they are little you know that a Bandage on any booboo does wonders.

-And if it is a messy scrap from playground equipment, you will probably want to disinfect it.
-Neosporin has an awesome spray that is small enough to fit in a little make-up bag or go right on your keychain!
-Plus it has a pain reliever built in.
+And if it is a messy scrape from playground equipment, you will probably want to disinfect it.
+Did you know you could carry your disinfecting spray right on your keychain?
+This one was always my go-to disinfectant spray because it has a pain killer in it.

 8. Activity book and crayons

 Even if you forget everything else, you need to have some kind of activity for your child to do.